Wrong minded cloud seeding costs ranches hard prayed for rain housed at Arvixe

 Night burning on the JA in Lower Plains.

 Greg Stevens waiting to begin the round-up on XL.
 Photo by A.C.
 Kandler

 Our ranching families are committed to the land.
 The oldest was established in 1876, the first ranch in the Texas Panhandle, and the family has operated it ever since.
 While we are committed to the land in the same way our grandparents and great grandparents were, we are also committed to using science to provide for the land and the livestock in the best way possible.
 We can not understand those who speak of using modern tools negatively and call us factory farmers.
 We would challenge them to come with us to calve heifers in freezing weather or to help us pull a cow out of a boggy tank during a drought.
 Anyone who makes a living from cattle, whether a corporation or a fifth generation rancher working on the same ranch his or her ancestors worked knows that if you don't care for the livestock, you will not survive yourself.
 The meaningless idea of factory farming comes from folks who do not work day to day with livestock.
 It is a Death of a Salesman type of idea worked up in the minds of people who miss the agrarian way of life.
 Agricultural land is shrinking in the world and the population is increasing.
-It is elitest to belittle those of us who use science to provide an economical, high quality protein (beef) from a resource (grass) that has no other value to humans.
+It gives us joy to provide an economical, high quality protein (beef) from a renewable resource (grass) that has no other value to humans.

 A ranch, to survive, has to be sustainable agriculture.
 The ranches that are part ranches.org may state their mission statement a little differently, but it is "To produce a consistent profit while improving the asset of the ranch."
 Our grandfathers had the same mission when they were stewards of the land and that is why their ranches grew are still remain in our families.
 We are grateful to their willingness to adapt as times changed and that they taught us to do the same.